AntonSynytsia/MSPhysics/RubyExtension/MSPhysics/FAQ.md

 alongside, but each will act as a separate tool; all attributes differ.
 To have one model working on both MSPhysics and SketchyPhysics simply assign similar scripts and properties to both MSPhysics and SketchyPhysics UI.
-However, one version may lack features of the other...
+However, one plugin may lack the features of the other or vise versa.

 ## Is MSPhysics written to compete with SketchyPhysics?